WHAT WE KNOW: Coronavirus outbreak at a glance - Forks Forum

 • If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60 percent alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

-• Once home from work, school, running errands, etc., immediately wash your hands.
+• Once home from work, school, runnings errands, etc., immediately wash your hands.

 • Consider purchasing the following supplies: extra fluids and hydrating drinks (Gatorade and Pedialyte); food for when you’re sick (soups, broths, crackers, honey, nonperishable items); pain and fever medications (acetaminophen or ibuprofen); cough drops and cough medications; prescription medications; tissues; household cleaners (bleach, alcohol, soap, disinfecting wipes).